How to Use the Brilliance of Babies Method With Any Book

 Choose a Simple Activity

-You can deepen your child’s understanding through playful activities.
 Try flapping your arms like wings, make a bird feeder, or play with feathers in a sensory bin.
 These experiences help reinforce language in a hands-on way.

 Teach, Don’t Test

-It’s tempting to quiz our little ones with questions like, “What’s this?” or “What color is that?”
 But often, it’s more supportive to simply describe what you see, and wait for your child to respond.
-Try saying:

 “Look at this bird.
 It’s swimming.” or “This is an enormous beak!”

-Depending on their age or their mood, they might respond with one word or a whole paragraph!
+Depending on their age or their mood, they might respond with one word or a whole paragraph.

 When in Doubt, Just Talk About the Book

-You don’t need a script or a perfect plan.
-Your loving presence and attention are what matter most.
 Read slowly.
 Point.
 Smile.
 Talk.
 Your baby is learning so much just by listening to your voice and watching your face.

-Every page is an opportunity to build understanding and connection—one word at a time.
+Every page is an opportunity to build understanding and connection, one word at a time.

 Need a copy of this post for your refrigerator?
 Download our Brilliance of Babies Method Tip Sheet here.